RasaHQ/rasa/docs/user-guide/evaluating-models.rst

 End-to-End Evaluation
 ---------------------

-Rasa lets you evaluate dialogues end-to-end, running through test conversations and making sure that both NLU and Core make correct predictions.
+Rasa Open Source lets you evaluate dialogues end-to-end, running through test conversations and making sure that both NLU and Core make correct predictions.

 To do this, you need some stories in the end-to-end format,